rubocode/frontier.nvim/doc/design/origin.md

 Now you can use the variety of the rather limited spectrum of grey and other colors provided by the xterm256 palette.
 You can experiment with different ones and pick what gives you the best aesthetics.
-One level of indirection (the custom palette abstraction) will keep on good footing.
+One level of indirection (the custom palette abstraction) will keep you on good footing.
 The mapping from the custom palette to the internal abstraction keeps the semantics congruent and aligned.